openego/eGon-data/CONTRIBUTING.rst

 We use pull requests (PR) to integrate code changes from branches.
 PRs always need to be reviewed (exception proves the rule!).
 Therefore, ask one of the other developers for reviewing your changes.
-Once, approved the PR can be merged.
+Once approved, the PR can be merged.
 Please delete the branch after merging.

 Before requesting a review, please